 What Should I do with My Implant?

 Follow-up is very important after breast implant application.
 Regular clinical and radiological follow-up of the breast should be performed before and after the operation.
-They should notify their doctors without delay in situations such as pain, mass, swelling, fluid sensation, asymmetry and shape changes in the breast.
+They should notify their doctors without delay in situations such as pain, mass, swelling, fluid sensation, asymmetry, and shape changes in the breast.
 All of the ALCL cases that were diagnosed early and received the correct treatment were cured.

 What is the Treatment of This?

 Patients who have had breast implants before and do not have a problem do not need to do anything, except that they do not disrupt their control.
 Both the World Health Organization and the FDA do not recommend any medical or surgical treatment for patients without problems.
 Patients who have problems such as stiffness, deformity, and serious asymmetry in their implants should consult their physicians.
-Appropriate treatment will be arranged after clinical and radiological examination.
+Appropriate treatment will be arranged after the clinical and radiological examination.
 In patients with significant breast deformation due to capsule development, appropriate treatment is to remove the implant with the capsule and send the capsule and fluid to histopathological and cytological examination.